 Like everyone else I knew, I had never heard of “Third Culture Kids.”
 I would hear colleagues talking about TCKs and the research about how to help them.
 I felt that there were some teacher colleagues of mine who knew more about this complex area than I did, and again, I found myself on the back foot as I tried to learn as much as I could to help this unique worldwide population.

 In our course, Kathy and I first explore the Expatriate Profile, examining the most up to date research.
 We look at how counselors can support expats through transitions, and offer practical counseling applications of this unique experience.
 We also explore the history and current state of international schools, and the types of international schools (British, American, and International Baccalaureate) that counselors are most likely to work in.
 We explore the curricula of these systems, and look at how counselors can integrate their program into the school life of each system.
-We look at situations in international schools that can bring specific challenges to the work of a counselor, including child protection, and offer an ethical decision-making model from which to work.
+We look at situations in international schools that can bring specific challenges to the work of a counselor, and offer an ethical decision-making model from which to work.
 We spend some time exploring the use of mediation in international schools.
 We conclude the course by integrating cutting-edge research around wellbeing and neuroscience into the international school counseling program.

 We realise there is a shortage of professional development specific to international school counseling, and we aim to fill that gap.
 We have designed our Certificate course to be completed entirely online, making it accessible to counselors the world over.
 This also makes it an affordable training option, removing the burden to individuals and schools of costly flights, hotels, and other expenses.

 We are here to support you as you make your way through the course.
 Each participant will have either Kathy or me as a course facilitator, helping and encouraging you along the way.

 It is our sincere hope that this course makes transitioning into and between international schools seamless.
 I hope you are more prepared when stepping into your international school counseling position than I was!

 In order to sign up for this course, please click here.